OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-22.md

 ## 2 Chronicles 22:3

 He also walked in the ways of the house of Ahab,
-for his mother was his counselor to act wickedly.
+for his mother was his counsellor to act wickedly.

 ---

 ## 2 Chronicles 22:4

 And he did evil in the sight of the Lord like the house of Ahab,
-for they were his counselors after the death of his father, to his destruction.
+for they were his counsellors after the death of his father, to his destruction.

 ---